lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 ### Docker compile

-From 0.3.0, Kuiper provides development docker image (`kuiper:x.x.x-dev`).
+Kuiper provides different docker images for different purpose.
+The development docker image should be used for compiling plugins.
+From 0.4.0, the kuiper image with tag x.x.x (e.g. `kuiper:0.4.0`) is the development docker image.
+For 0.3.x, kuiper image with tag x.x.x-dev (e.g. `kuiper:0.3.0-dev`) is the development docker image.
 Compared with the running version, the development version provides the development environment of Go, which lets users compile the plugin that can be completely compatible with the officially published version of Kuiper.
 The compiling steps in docker are as follows:
 1. Run docker of the development version of Kuiper.
 Users need to mount the local plugin directory to the directory in docker, and then they can access and compile the plugin project in docker.
 The author's plugin project is located in the local `/var/git` directory.
 We map the local directory `/var/git` to the `/home` directory in docker by using the following commands.
     ```go
     docker run -d --name kuiper-dev --mount type=bind,source=/var/git,target=/home emqx/kuiper:0.3.0-dev